 And so it was done.
 The Brothers Wall was moved, stone by stone, to either side of the village.
 Over time, the villagers declared themselves to be neither Shirar nor Marin’s citizens, but members of Alaren’s Peace Force.
 In gratitude for the Third Brother’s help, they announced that they would become a Peace Village.
 Years later, when the first of the two brothers wars was coming to an end, the peace negotiations would be held in this village.
 But that, my friends, is another story.

-If you enjoyed this story, support the series and the novels!
-Thank you!
+If you enjoyed this story, support the series!
+Find out more here.

 Behind the Story – Real Life Inspiration

 for the Stories of the Third Brother